Insurance Agency Revenue Multiples: 2026 Market Data

 - If you can't justify the asking price with market data, pass

-Trend 1: Commercial Multiples Are Rising
+Trend 1: Why Are Commercial Multiples Rising?

 Private equity and aggregators (Acrisure, AssuredPartners, etc.) are driving up valuations for commercial-focused agencies.
-In hot markets, commercial agencies are selling for 2.2x - 2.5x revenue—above the historical range.
+In hot markets, commercial agencies are selling for 2.2x - 2.5x revenue, above the historical range.

 Why: Recurring revenue + predictability + scalability = PE firms will overpay.

-MarshBerry's year-end data confirms this trend: private capital-backed buyers represented 73.5% of all brokerage transactions through November 2024 — with aggregate deal values increasing 72% to $49.4 billion despite fewer total transactions, per Deloitte.
+MarshBerry's year-end data confirms this trend: private capital-backed buyers represented 73.5% of all brokerage transactions through November 2024, with aggregate deal values increasing 72% to $49.4 billion despite fewer total transactions, per Deloitte.

 Impact: If you have a commercial book, this is a great time to sell.